ibm-cloud-docs/solution-tutorials/mean-stack.md

 {: #objectives}

 - Create and run a starter Node.js app locally.
-- Create a managed database-as-a-service (DBasS).
+- Create a managed {{site.data.keyword.databases-for-mongodb}} instance.
 - Deploy the Node.js app to the cloud using {{site.data.keyword.codeengineshort}}.
+- Scale runtime CPU and memory resources.
-- Scale MongoDB memory and disk resources.
+- Scale database memory and disk resources.

 {: #architecture}